In the beginning…

 After working for Dee for a couple of years I felt confident to go out on my own.
 I purchased equipment, found a large studio to work in and eventually started Sutton Betti Sculptures, Inc.

 Passing the torch

 Recently I made the decision to hire a full-time sculpting assistant, one that is a little like me; hard-working, talented and determined to find his/her path in this business.
-Someone reliable that I can teach most all that I know.
-Two weeks ago I placed an ad on indeed.com and got several responses, one of whom was hired July 14.
+Someone reliable that I can teach as much as I can.

 I am optimistic.
 Optimistic that the skills I carry can be passed on.